 If you want to camp under old-growth redwoods, Jed Smith is the place to go.
 It’s the only campground in Redwood National and State Parks that has big lowland redwoods right there in the camp.
 It also happens to be just across the river from Stout Grove and some of the world’s best redwood hikes.

-The main drawback to the campground is that it’s right next to busy two-lane Highway 199 with its high-speed traffic, so most of the campground gets traffic noise.
-Sites 47 – 58 are the exception and are definitely the best sites, but some other parts of the campground are far enough from the highway that the noise isn’t too bad.
+The main drawback is that it’s right next to busy two-lane Highway 199 with its high-speed traffic, so most of the campground gets traffic noise.
+Sites 47–58 are the exception and are definitely the best sites, but some other parts of the campground are far enough from the highway that the noise isn’t too bad.

-About a third of the sites are in areas that naturally don’t have any redwoods.
-In the map above, areas of old-growth redwoods are dark green.
+About a third of the sites are in areas that naturally don’t have any redwoods at all.
+The map on this page shows those areas in light green.